zamundio/boilerplate-1/configuration/auth.md

 (`Sebastienheyd\Boilerplate\Models\User::class`) instead of the default Laravel one (`App\User::class`).

 This setting allows you to define your own user class or your own provider if you want to add features.

+---

+## throttle

+This configuration section allows you to set how many times a user can try to login unsuccessfully, and how many minutes he must wait until he can try again.